Dieng temples: Architecture

 The temples are small shrines built as monuments to the god's ancestors and dedicated to Shiva.
 The Hindu shrines are miniature cosmic mountains based on plans in Indian religious texts, although Schoppert suggests that though the plans follow Indian texts, the ornament has "design motifs which for the most part have no clear correlate in India".
 In 2011, in a review published by Romain, the temples were related to Dravida and Pallava-style temples of South India.

 The temples all have a single chamber inside, with one entrance, sometimes extended to make a small vestibule.
 The chambers are raised on plinths, and a cornice outside indicates their height inside.
 There is (or in some cases was) a high superstructure rising above the chamber, for which a variety of Indian forms are used in different temples.

 Early North Central Javanese temple architecture is noted for its smaller size, simplicity, and relatively lack of ornaments compared to richly decorated and massive temples of Southern Central Java, such as Kalasan, Sewu, and Prambanan.
 The temples of North Central Java are grouped in irregular clusters, with individual variations of temple styles.
 This is in contrast to the concentric mandala plan of Southern Central Java temples with the uniform design of perwara (ancillary) temples.

 The earliest architectural usage of the Javanese kala demonic masks and Makara marine monsters are exhibited along the niches and doorways of the remaining structures.

-The Dieng structures were small and relatively plain, but stone architecture developed substantially in only a matter of decades resulting in masterpieces such as the Prambanan complex and Borobudur.
+The Dieng structures were small and relatively plain, but stone architecture developed substantially in only a matter of decades resulting in masterpieces such as Prambanan and Borobudur.